Language

 What does the Frames option do?

-The Frames option lets you skip every 2nd or 3rd frame to further reduce file size.
-The timing is automatically adjusted so the animation plays at the same overall speed.
+It lets you skip every 2nd or 3rd frame to further reduce file size.
+The remaining frames' delays are increased automatically so the animation plays at the same overall speed, just with fewer in-between frames.

 Are my images uploaded to a server?

-No. All compression happens entirely in your browser.
-Your images never leave your device.
+No. All decoding, compression, and re-encoding happens entirely in your browser.
+Your GIFs never leave your device, which keeps even private clips secure.

 Drop images here or click to browse